There aren't any images for this school. Be the first to show your picture to thousands of people!

 Financial Aid

-Students that need financial assistance in order to pursue an education from AMI have several different options.
+Students that need financial assistance in order to pursue an education have several different options.
 In addition to the traditional aid offered by most colleges that include grants, scholarships and federally subsidized loans, students may also utilize their benefits from the GI Bill or Military Tuition Assistance programs to help defray the cost of an education.
 Students will need to complete the appropriate documentation and applications including the Free Application for Financial Aid that is available online starting every January.

-This website and associated pages are not associated with, endorsed by, or sponsored by American Military University.
-StateUniversity.com has no official or unofficial affiliation with American Military University.
+This website and its associated pages are not affiliated with, endorsed by, or sponsored by this school.